BlogSecrets

 - id: gitleaks

-git commit -m "add config"
+git commit -m "add prod config"

 Finding: AWS Access Key File: config/prod.env:4

-commit aborted — the key never enters history
+commit aborted — key never enters history

-Scan what already happened
+Scan what already happened — and act on it

-gitleaks detect --source . --redact
+gitleaks detect --source . --redact --exit-code 1

 3 leaks found across 1,204 commits